Kagigz/adx-ingestion/README.md

 - Create a table (for status updates), a queue (for ingestion queue), and a blob container (for your data) in your storage account
 - Add data in your container - you can use the data folder in this repo for sample data
+- Create a blob container called "settings" and upload the *mappings.json* file to it
 - Create a table in your database
 ```
 CREATE_TABLE_COMMAND = ".create table TrafficFlows (FlowID: string, SourceIP: string, DestinationIP: string, DestinationPort: int, Timestamp: string, FlowDuration: int)"